1. What is the breed mix of the Stabiliser?

 3. What colour are Stabilisers?

-As coat colour does not affect profitability there is no point in worrying about it!
+Coat colour does not necessarily affect profitability so there is no point in worrying about it.
+Performance data is the key to profitability.

 4. How can Stabiliser be considered pedigree?

-The Stabiliser Cattle Company is driving a new approach to breeding and as such doesn’t have the vocabulary to describe easily what we are doing using traditional terms.
-The definition of pedigree means simply “knowing the parentage of the animals you have”, so in that sense we are very much a pedigree organisation because knowing the lineage is crucial to the genetic performance evaluation.
+The Stabiliser Cattle Company (SCC) is driving a new composite approach to breeding and as such does not have the vocabulary to easily describe its breeding programme using traditional terms.
+The definition of pedigree simply means “knowing the parentage of animals”, so in that sense SCC is very much a pedigree organisation because knowing the lineage is crucial to creating genetic evaluations.

-Yes, breeds are mixed but understanding the traits each breed and individual brings to make a profitable animal is the same process as operates in traditional breeds.
-SCC has just not limited ourselves to the use of one breed.
+The Stabiliser is a composite breed but understanding the traits each breed and individual brings to make a more profitable animal is the same process that operates in traditional breeds.
+SCC is just not limited to the use of one breed.

-SCC is officially recognised as a Pedigree Breed Society by the European Commission because of the records we keep and why we keep them.
+SCC is officially recognised as a Pedigree Breed Society by the European Commission because the pedigree and performance records are used in the genetic evaluations which are focused on breed improvement.

 5. What is BIG, the Beef Improvement Group?

-BIG is the umbrella company owned by 3 Yorkshire farming companies that own the rights to breed and market Stabiliser cattle in Europe.
 The owners are JSR Farming, Birdsall Estates Co Ltd and R&J Farms.
-They came together in 1996 with the aim of developing a profitable suckler cow type and after a period of research settled on the Stabiliser and the Stabiliser Cattle Company was born.
+The company was formed in 1997 with the aim of developing a more profitable suckler cow type and after a period of research BIG decided on the Stabiliser breed.

 6. How is the breed organised?

-Stabilisers in Europe are controlled by the Beef Improvement Group.
-The office team manage the marketing and promotion of the breed and handle all sales of breeding stock.
+The Stabiliser breeding programme in Europe is controlled by Beef Improvement Group Ltd. The company manages the marketing and promotion of the breed and handles all sales of breeding stock.

-reeding stock are generated by 90 cooperating breeders called Multipliers who between them own over 9,000 cows all of which are performance recorded.
-The importation of new blood lines and the direction of genetic progress are set by the SCC.
+The pedigree breeding stock is generated by 108 co-operating breeders in the UK known as Multipliers who work within the BIG Multiplier Agreement.
+Between them they own over 10,000 performance recorded cows.
+The importation of new blood lines from the Leachman programme in the USA and the direction of genetic progress are organised by SCC.

 7. How many Stabiliser cows are there in the UK?

-At the moment (2015) there are just over 9,000 performance recorded cows owned by 90 Multiplier herds.
-Counting pure and cross-breds there are about 35,000 Stabiliser cows in use in the UK and a further small, but growing, population in Ireland.
+Currently (2018) there are just over 10,000 performance recorded cows in 108 Multiplier herds.
+Counting pure and cross-breds there are about 44,000 Stabiliser females in use in the UK and a further small, but growing, population in the Republic of Ireland.

-BCMS records show the Stabiliser to be the fastest growing breed over the last 5 year with a 69.4% increase.
+BCMS records show the Stabiliser to be the fastest growing breed in the UK over the last 7 years with a 116.4% increase in total recorded numbers.

-Current rate of growth is around 10% additional breeding females per year.
+Current rate of growth in numbers is around 14% per year.

 8. Why should I consider Stabiliser Cattle?

-Very simply Stabiliser cows will give you the most profitable dam line in the UK.
-So if you want to make money from suckled beef production you need to get the most efficient cow possible.
-The combination of traits from different breeds and the contribution of heterosis mean that the Stabiliser is the most efficient cow on the market.
+Very simply, the Stabiliser breeding model offers the most profitable dam line in the UK.
+This presents a good opportunity to build a suckler herd using the most efficient cow that is available.
+The combination of Commercially Relevant Traits from the contributing breeds and the benefits of heterosis establish the Stabiliser as the most efficient cow on the market.

-The SCC continues to improve the animals by genetic selection.
-The SCC were key players in the introduction of maternal; n=beef traits to the evaluation system in the UK.
-The SCC continues the development with the introduction of new EBVs like Net feed Efficiency which will reduce the cost of beef production further.
+SCC continues to improve the animals through genetic selection.
+SCC was a key player in the introduction of maternal; n=beef traits to the evaluation system in the UK.
+SCC continues the development with the introduction of new EBVs such as Net feed Efficiency which will reduce the cost of beef production still further.

 Beef is a commodity market and as such farmers are price takers so the opportunities to improve margins are largely about improving farm efficiency.
-Having said that the price of finished animals is also very important and worth negotiating on but it’s not one or the other, it’s both.
+However, the value of finished animals is also very important so meeting target slaughter specifications should be high on the agenda.

 9. How do I buy breeding stock?